-State attorneys general call for aggressive implementation of STIR/SHAKEN
+State attorneys general call for STIR/SHAKEN

 Thirty-five state attorneys general filed a comment with the FCC supporting efforts to combat unwanted robocalls.
 In this filing, they encouraged aggressive implementation on several fronts.